What Do Cytogenetic Technologist Do?

-Position Description Analyze chromosomes found in biological specimens such as amniotic fluids, bone marrow, and blood to aid in the study, diagnosis, or treatment of genetic diseases.
+Career Description Analyze chromosomes found in biological specimens such as amniotic fluids, bone marrow, and blood to aid in the study, diagnosis, or treatment of genetic diseases.

-Life As a Cytogenetic Technologist
+Daily Life Of a Cytogenetic Technologist

 - Communicate test results or technical information to patients, physicians, family members, or researchers.